p-pawel/java-school/slajdy/maven.md

-* Consistent usage across all projects - means no ramp up time for new developers coming onto a project
+* Consistent usage across all projects (no ramp up time)

-* Release management and distribution publication: Without much additional configuration, Maven will integrate with your source control system (such as Subversion or Git)
+* Release management and distribution publication <!-- Without much additional configuration, Maven will integrate with your source control system (such as Subversion or Git)
  * manage the release of a project based on a certain tag.
   * publish to a distribution location for use by other projects Maven is able to publish individual outputs such as a JAR, an archive including other dependencies and documentation, or as a source distribution.

+-->

 * Able to easily work with multiple projects at the same time

+---

-* Extensible, with the ability to easily write plugins in Java or scripting languages
+* Extensible with plugins in Java or scripting languages

 * Instant access to new features with little or no extra configuration

 * Ant tasks for dependency management and deployment outside of Maven

 * Model based builds: Maven is able to build any number of projects into predefined output types such as a JAR, WAR, or distribution based on metadata about the project, without the need to do any scripting in most cases.

+## Reports and documentation

 * Coherent site of project information: Using the same metadata as for the build process, Maven is able to generate a web site or PDF including

     * any documentation you care to add, and adds to that standard

     * reports about the state of development of the project.

+## Dependency management

-* Dependency management: Maven encourages the use of a central repository of JARs and other dependencies.
-Maven comes with a mechanism that your project's clients can use to download any JARs required for building your project from a central JAR repository much like Perl's CPAN.
+Maven encourages the use of a central repository of JARs and other dependencies.

  This allows users of Maven to reuse JARs across projects and encourages communication between projects to ensure that backward compatibility issues are dealt with.

 ## Benefits